Luvera Law Firm Scholarship

 Many students enroll in law school to serve as champions of the underdog.
 They are committed to preserving a vigorous civil justice system, and to achieving justice for those who have been injured.

-To support the pursuit of justice, equality, and fairness in the legal process, a local law firm has created the 2014 Luvera Law Firm Scholarship; it will assist a student who shares these ideals as she or he begins law school.
+To support the pursuit of justice, equality, and fairness in the legal process, Luvera Law Firm has created the annual Luvera Law Firm Scholarship; it will assist a student who shares these ideals as she or he begins law school.

-The $2,000 scholarship will help defray first-year expenses for a student who has been accepted into an accredited law school in Washington or elsewhere in the United States for enrollment in the fall of 2014.
+The $2,000 scholarship will help defray expenses for a student who has been accepted into or in enrolled in an accredited law school in Washington or elsewhere in the United States for enrollment in the fall of the application year.

 “Perhaps there is no higher calling in the legal field than to achieve a just result for someone who has been severely injured by the misconduct of others.
 From the badly injured to those who have suffered the loss of a loved one, our clients inspire us to find the truth and impose accountability, so that they are fully compensated for the harm done—and that those who do wrong are deterred from hurting others in the future,” said Robert Gellatly, a partner at Luvera Law Firm and a renowned personal injury attorney in practice for nearly 30 years.
 “Our scholarship is designed to support a student who voices a similar commitment to injured people and to an honest, fair and strong civil justice system,” added Gellatly.

-Applicants must submit the following by August 10, 2014:
+Applicants must submit the following by July 31 of the application year: